 Well no, I do remember being a little bit confused at the beginning because we were hearing more the support playback than LIVE’s voice which was quite disturbing.
-However, it wasn’t the crew’s fault, and, fortunately and really quick, they realised it and LIVE asked the technicians to increase his mic volume and from then, nothing to complain about, we truly could enjoy his rap performance.
+However, it wasn’t the crew’s fault, and, fortunately, and really quick, they noticed it and LIVE asked the technicians to increase his mic volume and from then, nothing to complain about, we could truly enjoy his rap performance.

 So yes, regarding technique I have nothing bad to report, LIVE offered us a really quality performance.